andre5Jr/soc-analyst-Log-Analysis/README.md

 This project focused on using Snort to detect and stop a live brute-force attack in a simulated environment.
 After analyzing captured traffic, I created and tested a custom IPS rule to block the attack.
 The success of the mitigation was confirmed when a flag appeared on the desktop.
 The investigation also required identifying the targeted service and the protocol/port involved.

 2. Task Breakdown
-✏️ Task 1: Stop the Attack and Retrieve the Flag
+✏️ Task 1: Stop the attack and get the flag (which will appear on your Desktop)

 ⭕️ Objective:
 Detect and block the brute-force attack using Snort to trigger the appearance of the flag.